 The starting point of this exhibition is ‘Lullaby’, a series of frames with images of a father on a cot, playing with an infant daughter.
 These delicate images evoke the vulnerability of all image forms that exist in the deepest layers of our experiential memory.
 The act of painting becomes a process of drawing out (extracting) forms from a pool of fluid sensations.
 Many reminiscences, of lived moments of childhood, again and again, are projected physically on the rumbling surface.
 The act of drawing out becomes drawing and spilling these sensations on the surface of the work.

-BFA, Raja Ravi Varma College of Fine Arts, University of Kerala
+Bachelor of Fine Arts, Raja Ravi Varma College, University of Kerala

 ‘The Family Portrait’, Galerie Mirchandani + Steinruecke, Mumbai